Glossary

 technique

-The dead drop belongs to a wider ecosystem of techniques for maintaining free communication under adversarial conditions — alongside encryption, anonymous communication networks, and steganography.
+The dead drop belongs to a wider ecosystem of techniques for maintaining free communication under adversarial conditions, alongside encryption, anonymous communication networks, and steganography.
 What distinguishes it is that it operates in the physical layer, where digital surveillance has no reach.
-For the parallel society, this points to a general principle: a diversity of communication channels, each suited to different threat models, is more resilient than dependence on any single medium.
-When one channel is compromised, others remain.
-The dead drop is not an anachronism but a reminder that the most robust operational security combines digital and physical layers rather than treating them as alternatives.
+The general lesson is that a diversity of channels suited to different threat models is more resilient than dependence on any single medium.
+When one is compromised, others remain — robust operational security combines digital and physical layers rather than treating them as alternatives.